Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Testing procedure

 Under the hypothesis, i.e., when there is no change in the loadings, the true loadings and factors of the transformed series \eqref{eq:transfomedseriesnotationchange1} and \eqref{eq:transfomedseriesnotationchange2} should respectively coincide with the true loadings and factors of the series $X_{t}^2$ and $X_{t}^1$.

 To avoid complicated notation, we base our test on the second series $X_{t}^2$ and write from now on

 We keep $\Lambda_2$ to denote the corresponding loading matrix and to avoid any confusion with $\Lambda$ as used to characterize the null hypothesis in \eqref{eq:H01}.
-We also assume from now on that
+We also assume from now on that $T=T_1 = T_2$.
 Several quantities are defined above before and after the ``change-point" $T/2$.
 We shall sometimes distinguish between them below by using superscript $b$ for ``before" and $a$ for ``after".
 For example, in view of \eqref{eq:F=F^2}, we shall write

 In order to test for changes in the loadings of the transformed series $\{Y_t\}_{t=1,\dots,T}$ we can now employ a change-point test as introduced in \cite{han2015tests}.
 This is outlined in more detail in the next section.
 See also \cite{BAEK2021107067} for an application of the test in \cite{han2015tests} to testing for changes in the autocovariances of the latent factors.